 We only recommend products we love and that we think you will, too.
 We may receive a portion of sales from products purchased from this article, which was written by our Commerce team.

-In-store doorbuster sales can start as early as Thanksgiving night, but Black Friday online sales usually work a little differently, depending on the retailer.
+In-store doorbuster sales can start as early as Thanksgiving night, but Black Friday online sales usually work a little differently, though it also depends on the retailer.
 Some brands roll out deals that last all week leading up to Black Friday and Cyber Monday, while others run a rotation of sales that go all month long (which is how this month has come to be known as “Gray November”).
 This means that whether you’re looking to snag a new smart device or one of the latest Apple products, you can still get some serious shopping done from the comfort of your crowd-free home.

 While you can find discounts on products in a wide variety of categories, Black Friday is the perfect time to get unbeatable deals on the latest tech products — especially if they’re normally a stretch for your budget.
-And whether it’s Black Friday or Prime Day, it’s a safe bet that Amazon will offer deep discounts on its own line of smart devices.
+And whether it’s Black Friday or Cyber Monday, it’s a safe bet that Amazon will offer deep discounts on its own line of smart devices.
 But the savviest shoppers aren’t just limited to gifts: They like to stock up on the less flashy household staples and wardrobe basics, too.

 There are a lot of misunderstandings and myths about the origins of Black Friday.
 While the name originally had a more negative association, it was during the 1980s when Black Friday began to evolve into the mega shopping event we know it as today.
 The term “Black Friday” has come to represent the idea of retailers going from being in the red for the year to being in the black (and also when consumers get a lot of their holiday shopping accomplished).